 Many injured workers only receive benefits for a handful of weeks, but are terminated because they can no longer perform the essential functions of their job.
 Obviously, this is an unfair outcome for the injured worker and their family.

 Because of the injustice of losing your job and obtaining only a small percentage of weekly benefits, the Iowa legislature created the Second Injury Fund.
 This fund helps if you have previously had a different injury to your hand, foot, arm, leg, or eye.

 Please note that the initial injury to a foot, hand, leg, arm, or eye need not be due to a workplace injury.
 Indeed, we have represented many workers who have childhood injuries or birth defects which have established their right to additional benefits under the Second Injury Fund.

-The Iowa law in this area has been rapidly changing due to many recent decisions by the Iowa Supreme Court.
-These decisions have actually expanded your rights to compensation under Iowa law.
-The most significant difference with a Second Injury Fund claim is that you are allowed to argue and produce evidence that the combination of your first and second injuries have had a significant impact on your ability to earn a living.
-Another significant difference is that the pool of benefits available in the Second Injury Fund case is 500 weeks rather than the 250 weeks for your arm.
+Iowa law in this area has been rapidly changing due to recent decisions by the Iowa Supreme Court.
+Fortunately, these decisions have actually expanded your rights to workers' compensation under Iowa law.
+The most significant difference between a Second Injury Fund and a scheduled injury claim is that you are now allowed to argue and produce evidence that the combination of your first and second injuries have had a significant impact on your ability to earn a living, and that impact is measured on the basis of 500 weeks.

-If you have suffered an injury to your leg, feet, arms, hands, or eyes, it is important to consult with an attorney who is very knowledgeable in Iowa law and Second Injury Fund claims to determine whether you are eligible for additional compensation from the Second Injury Fund that is established and maintained by the state of Iowa.
-The attorneys at Wertz & Dake have handled many of these claims, and would be happy to discuss your case at any time.
+If you have suffered an injury to your legs, feet, arms, hands, or eyes, it's important to consult with an attorney who knows Iowa law and understands Second Injury Fund claims.
+We can determine your eligibility for additional compensation from the Second Injury Fund.
+The attorneys at Wertz Law Firm have handled many of these claims and would be happy to discuss your case at any time.